 During that time, I have discovered that no two people are exactly alike when it comes to what works best for them and what kind of diet/routine they can most realistically stick with.
 However, the more ingrained I become in my healthy new lifestyle, the more I have been met with skepticism and some very strange faux-concern, and the more that I have learned just how judgmental our society is regarding food and dietary restrictions.

-I suppose I had witnessed some of this before, but never firsthand.
 When a vegetarian or vegan discusses his or her choice to stop eating meat or animal byproducts, naysayers are always quick to say, “That isn’t healthy at all!
 What about all those nutrients you are missing out on?”
-(The best part is when someone says this while eating something undeniably processed or bad for you, like a bag of Cheetos.)
+(The best part is when someone says this while eating something undeniably processed or unhealthy.)
 When someone mentions a gluten intolerance, we dismiss what might be a very real sensitivity for them as simply a fad diet.
-If a person’s choice in cuisine is different from our own, we lunge at the opportunity to correct him or her, regardless of how informed we really are.
+If a person’s choice in cuisine is different from ours, we lunge at the opportunity to correct him or her.

-And yet, we are quick to dismiss someone’s dietary restrictions or lifestyle because it doesn’t fit into our own nutritional ideals.
+And yet, we are quick to dismiss someone’s food restrictions because they don’t fit into our own nutritional ideals.
 Why?
-To me, the only other people whose opinions matter on this subject are my doctors and, to an extent, my parents.
-Aside from a few basic standards – fruits and vegetables are healthier than Dorito’s, for example – there are many points in nutrition and weight loss where people (especially non-professionals) are going to disagree.
+To me, the only other people whose opinions matter on this subject are my doctors.
+Aside from a few basic standards, there are many points in nutrition and weight loss where people are going to disagree.
 “Is paleo the way to go, or should I go on Weight Watchers?”
 “Should I weigh myself every day, or throw out my scale?”
 “Are grains really the enemy?”
 The trouble is, we each have different bodies, minds and relationships with food.
 Therefore, can we really all fit into one box?
 Should we?

-I truly believe the Whole 30 has changed my life for the better, and will happily talk to friends who are curious about the program or about the less restrictive changes I’ve made.
+I truly believe the Whole 30 has changed my life for the better.
+I will happily talk to friends who are curious about the program or the changes I’ve made.
 However, I don’t believe in pushing my views on somebody else.
-I know several vegans/vegetarians, people who keep Kosher, people who avoid gluten, people who count calories, people who want to lose weight and people who want to gain weight, and I believe that different bodies and minds will benefit from different routines.
-Aside from a few basic principles, there really is no one size fits all, so let’s not offer unsolicited advice that may not work as well for someone else as it does for us.
+I know several vegans, people who keep Kosher, people who avoid gluten, people who count calories, people who want to lose weight and people who want to gain weight, and I believe that different bodies and minds will benefit from different routines.
+Aside from a few basic principles, there really is no one size fits all.
+Let’s not offer unsolicited advice that may not work as well for someone else as it does for us.

 In short, be kind and don’t dismiss others.
 Isn’t that how we should be living our lives anyway? 🙂